 The project culminated in the publication of Memory from the Margins: Ethiopia’s Red Terror Martyrs Memorial Museum (Palgrave MacMillan, 2019).

 Drawing on in-depth interviews with the key actors involved in its creation and on-going operations (conducted November 2016, August 2017), in the context of changing national, international and global contexts over several decades, the story of the RTMMM provides the vehicle for an exploration of the contributions of memorialization of mass violence, to emerging democratic practices.
 It is a study from the margins.
 Largely forgotten in international assessments of transitional justice, Ethiopian’s transition from military regime to illiberal democracy began in 1991, as the transitional justice paradigm was emerging, but before it was fully elaborated and experimented by international actors.
 Memorials, often classified as symbolic reparations have made important contributions to transitions, but are often treated as less relevant than truth commissions or prosecutions.
 Within Ethiopian political history, the Red Terror is marginalized, as it neither condemns nor is the source of legitimacy for the current government.

 Beginning from the margins, the project explores how memory is shaped and conveyed, eschewing a normative approach evaluating the character of memorialization.
 By tracing the path of discrete objects, relationships and the work of institution building, the study reveals that memory’s contribution to democracy is not found in what it erects, but it how the movement of memory resists being converted into use-value.

-Bridget Conley is also a member of the International Panel on Exiting Violence (IPEV), a multidisciplinary community of researchers and specialists who have gained international recognition for their work on contemporary forms of violence, on the working group on the role of history and memory in exiting extreme and mass violence.
+From 2017 – 2018, Bridget Conley was also a member of the International Panel on Exiting Violence (IPEV), a multidisciplinary community of researchers and specialists who have gained international recognition for their work on contemporary forms of violence, on the working group on the role of history and memory in exiting extreme and mass violence.